newns92/MarathonTrainingAnalysis/docs/index_04_08.md

 ![](R_Analysis_git_files/figure-markdown_github/miles%20by%20month-1.png)

-The largest number of miles ran, 308 miles, was in September, and then we see a *ever-so-slight* drop to 304 miles in October.
-This could be possibly so if my peak mileage week was in September.
+The largest number of miles ran, 308 miles, was in September, and then we see a *ever-so-slightly* drop to 304 miles in October.
+This could be possibly be so if my peak mileage week was in September.
 We then see a large drop from October to November, which was expected due tapering up the race and the fact that the race was on November 20th, so there's no more run data after that date.

 ![](R_Analysis_git_files/figure-markdown_github/peak%20week-1.png)